Articles

 People are keen to find the treatments that are available for festoons.
 They may already be affected by dark circles under the eyes and the addition of festoon eye bags can make this problem appear worse.
 Those who suffer from this condition find that their self-confidence is severely affected.
 There may be a degree of covering up with make-up, but this is a less than ideal solution.
 Here, we are going to take a look at what festoons actually are.
 We are also going to take a look at the treatments that exist and how effective these are.

-Festoon refers to the bulge of skin and soft tissue that is present around the lower eyelid.
+Festoon refers to the bulge of skin and soft tissue that is present around the lower eyelid - this is therefore different to droopy eyelids above the eyes, and requires a slightly different patient journey.
 It is made from lax skin and thinned out muscle.
 The tissue underneath becomes swollen with fluid which causes malar pads before a full-blown festoon.
 There is often a misdiagnosis with festoons as many people believe that they are eye bags.
 However, there are some distinct differences:

 • Bags appear as fat protruding through the thin skin and affect the lower eyelid.
 Whereas festoons still protrude they affect the upper part of the cheek